lmi/Copernicus/Land/clms-hrsi-arlie-use-case_demo-iceland/README.md

 ### Adjustments:
 We have made some slight adjustments to the original notebook to tailor it for this specific use case.
 This includes:
-- Addition of Icelandic data for Lake Öskjuvatn.
 - Enhanced time series analysis.
 - Additional visualizations for seasonal trends.